 2.1.1sr - SRTC Procedure: Statement of Equal Opportunity

-B. For all other printed material such as newsletters, magazines, website and electronic publications, written materials distributed to students, notices posted on campus, and local newspapers, and other materials (particularly those related to student recruitment and employment), this abbreviated statement may be used:
+For all college catalogs, student handbooks, employee handbooks, newsletters, magazines, website and electronic publications, written materials distributed to students, notices posted on campus, and local newspapers, and other materials (particularly those related to student recruitment and employment), this statement may be used:

-C. If there is not enough space in the publication resulting in a very small font, please use this abbreviated statement which will keep the College in compliance with OCR regulations:
+If limited space will result in an exceedingly small font, please use this abbreviated statement to comply with OCR regulations:

-D. Small Format Advertising (outdoor, radio, and TV): If the size or length of the advertising medium does not allow room for either of the above statements without accruing substantial additional cost, the following statement can be used.
-However, this shortened statement should be used sparingly:
+If the size or length of the advertising medium does not allow room for any of the above statements without accruing substantial additional cost, the following statement can be used.
+However, this shortened statement should be used sparingly if ever:

 Equal Opportunity Institution